For most people embarking on a health and fitness journey, nutrition is the most daunting part, and that’s completely understandable.

 - Fats: within ±5g of your target

 We also recommend picking a point of focus if you’re noticing these discrepancies - either aim to hit your calories or macros as closely as possible.
-This ensures the most consistent approach on a daily basis!
+This ensures the most consistent approach every day!

-Flexible dieting can help achieve that balance, so we highly recommend giving it a go!
+Flexible dieting can help achieve that balance, so we highly recommend giving it a go.
+Start your journey in the MWU App today.